gtors/httpj/docs/troubleshooting.md

 # Troubleshooting

-This page lists some common problems or issues you could encounter while developing with HTTPX, as well as possible solutions.
+This page lists some common problems or issues you could encounter while developing with HTTPJ, as well as possible solutions.

 ## Proxies